 African music.
+History It is widely acknowledged that African music has undergone frequent and decisive changes throughout the centuries.
+What is termed traditional music today is probably very different from African music in former times.
+Nor has African music in the past been rigidly linked to specific ethnic groups.
+The individual musician, his style and creativity, have always played an important role.
 Kpanda dance.
 5 of The Greatest Socially Conscious African Musicians…EVER! - Africa.com.
 Celtic Regions.
 This document is still very much a work in progress, so please excuse any shortcomings...and then write and let me know what you would like to see here!

 But eventually, the original Chikushi School pieces were neglected and forgotten.
 By the early twentieth century, the Chikushi School virtually disappeared.
 Even at its beginning, a student of Kenjun felt that these pieces were very difficult for ordinary people to understand and so, adapted and arranged them.
 Indonesian Folk Music.
 Overview Indonesia is home to a wide variety of peoples and cultures that encompasses 17,500 islands, 300 languages, numerous religions, and a wealth of vocal and instrumental styles.

 Because of this diversity, there is not specific Indonesian folk music that can be said to represent all people in the country.
 To summarize this vastness here would be impossible, but there are some particularly well-known styles that can highlight the beauty of this immense country's music.
 The Gamelan Music Of Indonesia.
 Indonesian Composer Biographies.
 Biographies of Indonesian Composers from Bakers Biographical Dictionary of Composers, eighth edition written by Jody Diamond based on field work conducted in Indonesia in 1988-89 © 2001 all rights reserved R.L.